shubha360/Evolve-Engine/README.md

 - By copying all the code files into the main project.
 This approach prevents complexity but makes the project messy with many files.

-- By building and using like a C++ static library without any precompiled headers.
-This approach will prevent unnesseccary messi-ness.
+- By building and using this C++ static library without any precompiled headers.
+This approach will prevent unnecessary messiness.

 Either way, the dependencies stated above should already be installed in the system.

-***NOTE:*** If builiding the library, the engine folder should be located one directory back from where the main project source files are located.
+***NOTE:*** If building the library, the engine folder should be located one directory back from where the main project source files are located.
 An example could be like this -

     - project dir
       - include dir